ubernostrum/webcolors/docs/contents.rst

 .. function:: rgb_to_rgb_percent(rgb_triplet)

-   Convert a 3-tuple of integers, suitable for use in an ``rgb()`` color triplet, to a 3-tuple of percentages (as strings) suitable for use in representing that color.
+   Convert a 3-tuple of integers, suitable for use in an ``rgb()`` color triplet, to a 3-tuple of percentages suitable for use in representing that color.

    This function makes some trade-offs in terms of the accuracy of the final representation; for some common integer values, special-case